projectara/greybus-spec/source/hardware_model.rst

   the Frame via Greybus.

 - Following that, :ref:`hardware-model-lifecycle-states` provides a
-  state machine diagram which describes Interface lifetimes within a Greybus System.
+  state diagram which describes Interface lifetimes within a Greybus System.
 The states in this diagram are *Interface Lifecycle States*.

-- In conclusion, :ref:`hardware-model-ap-module-requirements` defines
+- Finally, :ref:`hardware-model-ap-module-requirements` defines
-  special requirements related to the AP Module and SVC.
+  special requirements related to the AP Module and the SVC.

-Each Interface State in a Greybus System is given a unique identifier, its Interface ID.
+Each Interface Block in a Greybus System is given a unique identifier, its Interface ID.
 Interface IDs increase consecutively, moving counter-clockwise around the Frame.
+The Interface State and the Interface Block it is associated with share the same Interface ID.

+..
+XXX Is the following even needed?
+I'm commenting it out for now.
-For convenience, the Interface Blocks in a Greybus System are also indexed by the Interface IDs for their corresponding Interface States.
-Any Interfaces within Modules attached to those Interface Blocks are also indexed by the same Interface IDs as the Interface Blocks to which they are attached.
+..
+Any Interfaces within Modules attached to those Interface
+..
+Blocks are also indexed by the same Interface IDs as the Interface
+..
+Blocks to which they are attached.

 Subsequent definitions within the Greybus Specification define how certain Greybus :ref:`Operations <glossary-operation>` affect